SudarshanaRao/Rock-Paper-Scissors-Game/README.md

-In this project, let's build a **Rock Paper Scissors** by applying the concepts we have learned till now.
+For this project, let's build a "Rock Paper Scissors" by applying the concepts I have learned so far.

 ### Refer to the image below: